HeHeSheep/Turbo_TCG_codes/result_report_website/README.md

 Step 3, use JavaScript to link Front End and BackEnd server Step 4,

-No worry, GitHub Copilot will go through whole project ga la
+No worry, GitHub Copilot will go through whole project